Optimizing Task Scheduling in Fog Computing with Deadline Awareness: Methodology

-Given a set of $n$ independent tasks $T = \{t_1, t_2, \ldots, t_n\}$ that need to be allocated to $m$ heterogeneous FNs $F = \{f_1, f_2, \ldots, f_m\}$, the goal is to assign tasks to nodes in a way that minimizes energy consumption and ensures that task deadlines are met.
+Given a set of $n$ independent tasks $T = \{t_1, t_2, \ldots, t_n\}$ that must be assigned to $m$ heterogeneous FNs $F = \{f_1, f_2, \ldots, f_m\}$, the goal is to assign tasks to nodes in a way that minimizes energy consumption and ensures that the task deadlines are met.
 The fog network is represented as a graph $G = (V, E)$ with connection links between nodes.
 Each task $t_i$ has a deadline $d_i$ in milliseconds.
-The problem is to find an optimal mapping $M: T \rightarrow F$ to achieve these objectives.
-The following describes how to obtain some of the parameters used in the article.